Josh Tongue: Domestic career

+In April 2026, Tongue signed a three-year contract extension with Nottinghamshire, tying him into the club until at least the end of the 2029 season.

+International career

 In May 2023, Tongue was named in England's XI for their one-off Test match against Ireland.
 He made his Test debut for England against Ireland on 1 June 2023.

 On 2 June 2023, Tongue took his maiden test wicket, before going on to finish the innings with figures of 5-66.